 In Part 2 of Jay’s article, we’ll hear about his time as an AR guy in the music business and his pursuit of songwriting.
 You’ll hear the story of how Jay ended up being the “voice” of not one, but of several, of the popular Mattel “Talking Toys” of the era — including “Ken,” Barbie’s boyfriend.
 Jay will recall highlights of his long career (late ‘70s into the mid-‘80s) at country giant KMPS AM-FM in Seattle.
 We will see you next time around at Puget Sound Media…….Steven Smith

-Click on the names below to read about these former KPUG-Bellingham deejays and Canadian legend Red Robinson:
+Click on the names below to read about these broadcasters who were popular in Bellingham and Whatcom County, including nearby Canadian legend Red Robinson:

 Gary Shannon (KPUG)